Are you interested in booking a trip to Finland in winter?

 This city has plenty going on in the winter months- from snowmobiling to On the Rox to Skiing at Öjberget Ski Resort.

-The weather is cold but can be somewhat milder (for Finnish standards) due to its seaside location.
+The weather is cold but can be somewhat milder (by Finnish standards) due to its seaside location.

 There are also many places to go ice skating in Vaasa, making it a great place for families to visit in Finland in winter.